eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the Ankaios Server receives new a new agent load status, then the Ankaios Server shall trigger the ServerState to update its internal info regarding the connected agents' resource availability.
+When the Ankaios server receives a new agent load status, the Ankaios server shall trigger the ServerState to update the connected agent's resource availability with the provided new agent load status.

 Rationale:
 The server state shall need in the future the resource availability info for scheduling tasks.